Chat with us on WhatsApp

 Can you use topical finasteride with minoxidil?

-Currently, topical finasteride with minoxidil is a treatment commonly used for hair loss.
+Currently, topical finasteride and minoxidil is a treatment commonly used for hair loss.
 Some versions of topical finasteride and minoxidil can be applied as one solution from a dropper bottle.
+Various formulations that combine topical minoxidil and finasteride also exist.

 How do you apply topical finasteride?